HMNZS Mako

-HMNZS Mako was a Harbour Defence Motor Launch (HDML) of the Royal New Zealand Navy.
+HMNZS Mako is a former Harbour Defence Motor Launch (HDML) of the Royal New Zealand Navy.
 Commissioned in March 1943, the ship saw service in home waters during World War II.
 She was built by Madden and Lewis Company in Sausalito, California.

 Construction

 In January 1942 the British Admiralty agreed to allocate HDMLs to the Royal New Zealand Navy, with 24 ordered in February 1942.
 However, only 22 were supplied, 12 by the United States under Lend-Lease and 10 from Britain.
 The number of ships supplied from British shipyards was reduced canceled after one of the HDMLs was lost when the ship carrying it was sunk by a U-boat.
 The vessels were finished between November 1942 and February 1943.
 Such was the speed at getting these vessels into service that sea and ASDIC trials were completed before armament was fitted.
 The HDMLs were then transported to New Zealand on various freighters.
 They were to replace the NAPS vessels and were deployed to Auckland and Wellington for anti-submarine duty.